varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/bonds.md

 Treasury securities are viewed as one of the safest possible investments, e.g., defacto risk-free, because Treasury securities are backed by the full faith and credit of the United States government.
 [The U.S. government has never defaulted on its debt obligations (at least in recent memory)](https://thehill.com/opinion/finance/575722-the-us-has-never-defaulted-on-its-debt-except-the-four-times-it-did/).

-In this lecture, we will discuss three types of treasury securities:
+In this lecture, we will discuss:

 * The definition and valuation of {ref}`content:references:treasury-bonds`
+* Introduce {ref}`content:references:bond-pricing-relationships`

 ---